jaydeep-mithani/theme-switcher/README.md

 - **Next.js team** for the excellent React framework
 - **Lucide** for the beautiful icon library
 - **Google Fonts** for the typography options

+Note: In rare cases, https://fakestoreapi.com may not respond due to ISP-level network issues.
+If the product list doesn't load, try switching to a different network or using a VPN.